Are you a current middle school or high school student? Are you a recent high school graduate or GED recipient?

 Are your parents concerned about family confidentiality so you can’t tell anyone of your immigration status?

 Is the cost of higher education keeping you from applying?

 Welcome to Our SiteThis site is designed to address the most common questions raised by unprotected immigrant students like you who want a better future.
 The information contained may not always be conclusive thereby requiring additional consultation.

-If you dream of a better future, you can prepare for it, even without papers, AND you can pay lower in-state tuition instead of out-of-state tuition if you qualify for AB 540.
+If you dream of a better future, you can prepare for it, even without papers, AND you can pay lower in-state tuition instead of out-of-state tuition if you qualify for AB 540/AB 2000.
 This is possible because of a state law known as AB 540.
-As a result of AB 540 you can qualify for exemption from out-of-state tuition if you have:
+As a result of AB 540 you can qualify for exemption from out-of-state tuition:

 Even if your grades are not the best, you can go to a California Community College.
 There you can take the courses that get you on the pathway to a “Transfer Curriculum” so that you qualify for the University of California, the California State University, or an independent (private) college or university.

 If you go to Adult or Continuing School you can still apply for AB 540 as long as you meet the requirements for AB 540/AB 2000.

 Students that qualify for AB 540 can apply for state financial aid through the California Dream Act, available at https://dream.csac.ca.gov/.
 Be sure to apply no later than March 2 each year to qualify for state financial aid for the next school year.
 Undocumented students must not apply for federal financial aid.
 In California do not use the FAFSA.
 Use the California Dream Act application only.